How to Use Supabase with Astro: Complete Guide

 Wrapping Up

-Supabase gives you almost everything you need for a backend in one package, and Astro's hybrid rendering model means you can use it for both build-time data fetching and runtime API routes.
+Supabase gives you almost everything you need for a backend in one package, and Astro's static-by-default model with per-route prerender control means you can use it for both build-time data fetching and on-demand API routes.
 The free tier is generous enough to build a real product on before you ever need to pay.

 Related Articles